Continuation-of-Ashford/ashford-docs/modified_mechanics/feats.md

 ## Vital Sacrifice
 Now has an additional clause:
 > You can only have one blood boon at a time.

+## Polearm Master
+Includes Lances in the list of weapons that function with the feat.